Mortgage in California

 Eligibility Criteria: You must occupy the residence as your primary home.
 You must meet some income limits.
 Finally, you must complete a homebuyer education counseling class.

-California encourages energy efficiency whenever possible.
-This loan combines an energy-efficient mortgage (EEM) with a grant that allows for energy efficient improvements above the FHA maximum.
+California also encourages energy efficiency whenever possible.
+This program combines an energy-efficient mortgage (EEM) with a grant that allows for energy-efficient improvements above the FHA maximum.
 The grant is for up to 4% of the mortgage amount.

-Eligibility Criteria: Borrowers must be citizens, nationals of the US, or a permanent resident.
-They must complete a homebuyer education course, and the owner must intend to live in the home as a primary residence.
+Eligibility Criteria: Borrowers must be US citizens, nationals, or permanent residents.
+They must complete a homebuyer education course and intend to live in the home as a primary residence.
 Additionally, the property price cannot exceed CalHFA levels.

 Mortgage Payment Calculator